 It starts with tone.
-Tone is the base color in paint that makes it a hit or just slightly off.
-Have you ever heard someone say, that shade of beige has a lot of yellow in it or that gray has brown under tones?
+The tone is the base color in paint that makes it a hit or just slightly off.
+Have you ever heard someone say, that shade of beige has a lot of yellow in it or that gray has brown undertones?
 It’s the tone that makes a room work.
-You can never create a drop dead gorgeous setting if you mix tones.
+You can never create a drop-dead gorgeous setting if you mix tones.

 Layered artwork leaning against wall, over the fireplace creates an interesting focal point.
 Photo by Stanley Furniture.